Search within:

 More Information About Faculty Learning Communities

 Eager to learn more about FLCs?
-This section provides in-depth information about FLCs, including: what it's like to participate, who can facilitate or lead an FLC and facilitator responsibilities, how to propose a FLC, possible deliverables, recommendations for facilitators and past FLCs.
+This section provides in-depth information about FLCs, including: what it's like to participate, who can facilitate or lead an FLC and facilitator responsibilities, how to propose an FLC, possible deliverables, recommendations for facilitators and past FLCs.

 What Are Faculty Learning Communities?

-A Center for Teaching, Learning and Assessment (CTLA) Faculty Learning Community (FLC) comprises a small-group of instructors who investigate and provide solutions for just about any teaching, learning and assessment problem or opportunity.
+A Center for Teaching, Learning and Assessment (CTLA) Faculty Learning Community (FLC) comprises a small group of instructors who investigate and provide solutions for just about any teaching, learning and assessment problem or opportunity.

 FLCs can be organized by cohort or topic.
 Cohort FLCs address teaching, learning, and assessment development specific to a cohort of instructors.
 For example, those teaching in STEM disciplines, Graduate Student Instructors or faculty teaching large-enrollment courses.
 Topic-based FLCs focus on a theme like game-based learning, teaching with a global perspective or implementing reflective practice.